Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.passes.LinearFunctionsSynthesis.md

 Under the hood, this runs the default high-level synthesis plugin for linear functions.

 <Admonition title="Deprecated since version 0.23.0" type="danger">
   The class `qiskit.transpiler.passes.synthesis.linear_functions_synthesis.LinearFunctionsSynthesis` is deprecated as of qiskit-terra 0.23.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Instead, use [`HighLevelSynthesis`](qiskit.transpiler.passes.HighLevelSynthesis "qiskit.transpiler.passes.HighLevelSynthesis").
 </Admonition>

 ## Attributes